Mekari Qontak

 Helpdesk System

-A software system that manages and tracks customer support requests and interactions.
+Software that handles and tracks customer support requests and interactions.

 Helpdesk Ticketing System

-A specific helpdesk system that uses “tickets” to track and manage customer support requests.
+A specific helpdesk system that uses “tickets” to manage customer support requests.

 History